magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-31168-magento-patch-product-export-file-does-not-show-in-admin.md

 ## Affected products and versions

- **The patch is created for Adobe Commerce version:** Adobe Commerce 2.3.5-p2
+ **The patch is created for Adobe Commerce version:** Adobe Commerce on-premises 2.3.5-p2

  **Compatible with Adobe Commerce versions:** Adobe Commerce on cloud infrastructure and Adobe Commerce on-premises 2.3.0 - 2.4.1.